Airline Industry Data Model

 - Faster time to market of new or changed data exchange standards

 - Faster deployment of industry standards through quality and visibility

 The current release of Airline Industry Data Model (AIDM), a common point of reference to store industry-agreed vocabulary, data definitions and their relationships, is now available for review on the IATA Developer site.

-The AIDM is maintained by the PADIS Board and its working groups.
-If you are a Data or Business Architect from an IATA Member Airline or Strategic Partner, join your peers already working in the PADIS groups on the IATA Standards Setting Workspace, and provide us with your feedback on the industry methodology that is helping standards setting move into a modern age.
+The AIDM is maintained by the Architecture and Technology Strategy Board (ATSB) and its working groups.
+If you are a Data or Business Architect from an IATA Member Airline or Strategic Partner, join your peers already working in the ATSB groups on the IATA Standards Setting Workspace, and provide us with your feedback on the industry methodology that is helping standards setting move into a modern age.

 Alternatively, you can contact the